Create the Native Menu Bar of Mac Apps with Flutter

 • Help Menu

-The Human Interface Guidelines explain the general menu structure.
+The Human Interface Guidelines explain the typical menus.

-In AppKit, menu items and separators are instances of the NSMenuItem class.
-Therefore, AppKit treats the separator as a menu item.
+In AppKit, the menu item and the separator are an instance of the NSMenuItem class.
+The separator is one of the menu items.

 • Item 1